ronenroi/LearnedCloudCT/README.md

 ```
 notebooks/AirMSPI_results.ipynb
 ```
 This notebook also demonstrates downstream products of this experiment.
 &nbsp;

+Other notebooks for evaluation and downstream tasks are in the `notebooks` directory

 If you use this package in an academic publication please acknowledge the appropriate publications (see LICENSE file).